• Substance Abuse

 Families can be a source of tremendous joy, and also a source of immeasurable stress.
 When there are problems at home, this tension can rob you of your peace, steal your joy, and keep you up late at night trying to figure out what to do.
 When someone in your family is suffering from depression, anger, anxiety, or substance abuse, it can be an overwhelming experience.

-As a licensed professional counselor, I’m thankful for the training I’ve received in how to work with adults, adolescents, and families.
+As a licensed psychologist, I’m thankful for the training I’ve received in how to work with adults, adolescents, and families.
 However, my journey to becoming a counselor started long before graduate school.
 I grew up in a family that dealt with many of these issues, and of course, I’ve worked through some of them myself.
 So when I meet with people who are struggling, it’s more than simply a professional encounter for me.
 My clients often tell me that I “get it,” because frequently I can understand where they are coming from.

 As hard as those times have been, I believe that my life experiences and my professional training have uniquely prepared me to help others who are dealing with these problems.
 Fifteen years ago I started working with adults, adolescents, and families in community mental health centers, schools, university counseling centers, and private practice.
 Since that time I have earned a Ph.D. in Counseling Psychology and have become a Certified Anger Management Specialist.
 I have then presented at local and national conferences, and have recently published the book Take Control of Your Anger.